-While I strongly recommend the use of power meters to help with your pacing strategy, it is possible to learn how to pace yourself sensibly without using one.
+While I strongly recommend using power meters to help with your pacing strategy, it is possible to learn how to pace yourself sensibly without using one.

-The traditional view among the majority of coaches and riders is that a time trial should be tackled by adopting a strong but even pace throughout the whole race.
-But I beg to differ slightly.
-I strongly believe that a few judicious and subtle changes to your pacing strategy will yield a faster overall time.
+The traditional view among most coaches and riders is that riders should tackle a time trial by adopting a firm but even pace throughout the whole race.
+But I beg to differ slightly, and I firmly believe that a few reasonable and subtle changes to your pacing strategy will yield a faster overall time.

 Try it: it works!

 About 20 watts more power riding uphill will save you more time than you will lose by reducing 20 watts going downhill.
-This is because there is a stronger aerodynamic drag at higher velocities.
+This is because there is a more substantial aerodynamic drag at higher velocities.

-When it comes to pacing, one great training tactic is to practise completing the distance you will be tackling at a flat-out pace.
-If you find that your speed slackens off towards the end, then you have clearly gone out too hard.
+When it comes to pacing, one great training tactic is to practice completing the distance you will be tackling at a flat-out pace.
+If you find that your speed slackens off towards the end, then you have gone out too hard.

-However if you feel fresh at the end then you probably haven’t paced it fast enough.
-Practice makes perfect, so it’s worth practising until you know for certain what a challenging but sustainable effort over a given distance feels like.
+However, if you feel fresh at the end, you probably haven’t paced it fast enough.
+Practice makes perfect, so it’s worth practicing until you know for sure what a challenging but sustainable effort over a given distance feels like.

 - Analyse your last time trial (heart rate, power outputs).